 In short, we’re really getting into the business end of the season.

-Now usually, in June, those of us who aren’t obsessed with the beautiful game breathe one long sigh of relief and we’re in the clear until late August when the whole merry-go round starts all over again.
+Now usually, in June, those of us who aren’t obsessed with the beautiful game breathe one long sigh of relief and we’re in the clear until late August when the whole merry-go-round starts all over again.

-But even those of us who take precious little interest in football for the rest of the four year soccer calendar often perk up our interest when it’s World Cup time.
-And as this one is being hosted by the nation that has been more successful than any other on the international stage – it gets really interesting.
+But even those of us who take precious little interest in football for the rest of the four-year soccer calendar often perk up our interest when it’s World Cup time.
+And as this one is being hosted by a nation that has been more successful than any other on the international stage – it gets really interesting.
 You just can’t think of Brazil without thinking about football at the same time.
 The two go together like fine food and great wine, Morecambe & Wise – or any other double act you care to mention.